issamelmakhfi/issamelmakhfi/README.md

 </p>

 <div align="center">
-I'm a high school student who lives in the United States.
+I'm a 1337 student who lives in Morocco.
 I'm learning how to code.
-I love making and designing webpages with HTML   and CSS   (and possible JavaScript in the future).
+I love making and designing webpages with HTML   and CSS    JavaScript.
 It's fun to code something that anyone on the web can easily see.
 I also enjoy programming in C and Python because they challenge me more.
 I love it when I can finally solve a difficult problem.
  </div>